 If you’ve ever donated to a charity, you will have done so with the expectation that they will use your money to make an impact in their chosen field.
-But how do you know for sure that the charity is being honest (and efficient) with its funds?
-The answer is regulation and reporting.
+But how do you know for sure that the charity is being honest and efficient with its funds?
+The answer lies in charity regulation and reporting.

-In Australia, the Australian Charities and Not-for-profits Commission (ACNC) regulate charities.
+In Australia, the Australian Charities and Not-for-profits Commission (ACNC) regulates charities.
 To have and maintain charitable status, charities must meet certain standards and provide Annual Information Statements (AIS) and/or financial reports.
-Requirements vary for charities based on how much revenue they make, but all charities have to apply and report to the ACNC.
+Requirements vary for charities based on how much revenue they receive, but all charities have to report to the ACNC.
 The information charities submit is publicly available from the ACNC Charity Register, enabling donors and interested parties to find important information.

 However, the information which the ACNC requires from charities is limited, and it does not always contain the information important to donors.
-The Governance Standards are high-level principles not regulations, where charities may find it difficult articulating to the public how they are complying with the high-level principles of the Governance Standards.
-Therefore, a donor may not have the desired information they would consider when donating.
-At a time when trust in the sector, as a whole, is declining, it is important charities are open about their activities.
+The Governance Standards are high-level principles not Charity regulations.
+Many charities find it difficult articulating to the public how they are complying with the high-level principles of the Governance Standards.
+Therefore, a donor may not have the necessary information to compel their donation.
+At a time when trust in the sector as a whole is declining, it is important charities are open about their activities.

 What is charity reporting?